dantheand/programmable-keyboard/README.md

    - NOT switching to another layout like Dvorak or Colemak

 ### Transferability between my different interfaces
+- use vim key bindings across as many things as possible:
-- vim key bindings for arrow keys are transferrable to vim
+  - for arrow keys w/ CAPS to get into layer
+  - vimium chrome extension
+  - vim plugin in PyCharm IDE
 - karabiner elements used on mac for reprogrammability when only using keyboard on laptop
 - nearly identical, but different layers tuned for mac and windows to have the same shortcuts available in the same locations across both OSes
 - Dygma raise keyboard still uses standard staggered layout rather than ortholinear or columnar which allows me to easily switch to my laptop keyboard